Lona44/Mission-Ready-L5-Mission-5-Phase-2/CONTRIBUTING.md

 4. Commit the resolution
 5. Push and update your PR

-If unsure, ask Tech Lead for help.
+If unsure, ask for help in the Teams chat.

 ## Getting Help

 - Check documentation in `/docs/` first
 - Search existing GitHub issues
-- Ask in team communication channel
+- Ask in **Teams chat: "Group 2.0 Mission 5"**
-- Tag Tech Lead in PR comments
+- Tag team members in PR comments
-- Schedule code review session
+- Schedule team review sessions

 ## Code Style